voxpupuli/puppet-icinga2/README.md

 Icinga 2 is a widely used open source monitoring software.
 This Puppet module helps with installing and managing configuration of Icinga 2 on multiple operating systems.

+### What's new in version 3.2.0

+Some parameters for secrets like passwords or tokens in features or objects now allow the datatype 'Sensetive'.
+Strings set to constants or as custom variables can also use Sensitive.
+They are not parsed by the simple config parser.
+When you're using hashes or arrays in constants or custom variables the whole data structure can be secured by Sensitive.

 ### What's new in version 3.0.0

 * The current version now uses the icinga :: repos class from the new `icinga` module for the configuration of